Found injured or sick wildlife?

 Do not keep wildlife in your possession for longer than 24 hours

-CLICK ON A QUESTION BELOW TO SEE Wildlife FAQs
+CLICK ON A QUESTION BELOW TO SEE our Wildlife FAQs

-Please know, that injured ADULT deer are never candidates for rehabilitation.
-This is due to their high stress levels in captivity and a fatal condition that they are very likely to develop when handled or captured for care, even short-term (called „Capture Myopathy“).
+No. Rehabilitation of adult deer is prohibited.
+Please know, that injured ADULT deer are not candidates for rehabilitation in captivity.
+This is due to their high stress levels as a prey species, and a fatal condition that they are very likely to develop when handled or captured for care, even short-term (called „Capture Myopathy“).

 Deer fawns are left alone (for 6-8 hrs/day) by the doe for the first 2 wks of their life.
 Most fawns are intentionally left (or: hidden from predators) by their mothers who are foraging for food.
 Fawns don’t have a distinct scent, so they’re safer left hidden opposed to constantly staying with the doe.
 She returns to feed her fawn a few times a day (usually at dusk & dawn).
 See more info on fawns under “You’ve found injured or orphaned wildlife, now what?” here: https://www.bcwildlife.org/injuredwildlife.htm